GoogleContainerTools/skaffold/docs/design_proposals/README.md

 3. When changing any existing feature, the implementation plan adheres to [skaffold deprecation policy](./../../deprecation-policy.md)

-Once the proposals in a reasonale shape, we can discuss it in Skaffold bi-weekly meeting to address any open concerns, and reach to a decision i.e. accept or punt.
+Once the proposal is in a reasonale shape, we can discuss it in Skaffold bi-weekly meeting to address any open concerns, and reach to a decision i.e. accept or punt.